Sleep-Related Hypoventilations

 Support Group: CCHS Network.org; (Congenital Central Hypoventilation – genetically-caused inadequate breathing)

-BACKGROUND: Low-dose morphine may be prescribed to reduce chronic breathlessness in chronic obstructive pulmonary disease (COPD).
-Recent subjective findings suggest morphine may influence breathlessness through sleep-related mechanisms.
+BACKGROUND: Low-dose morphine may be prescribed to reduce chronic breathlessness in COPD.
+Subjective findings suggest morphine may influence breathlessness through sleep-related mechanisms.
 However, concerns exist regarding opioid safety in COPD.
 The effects of morphine during sleep in COPD have not been objectively investigated.
-This study aimed to objectively determine the effects of low-dose morphine on sleep.
+This study aimed to objectively determine the effects of low-dose morphine on sleep in COPD.